-There were some KEGG pathways associated with the citrullinomes of control brain regions only, which were not identified in brains of the PD group.
-These were: "Phospholipase D signalling pathway", which plays important roles in normal brain function including regulation of the synaptic vesicle cycle in neuronal communication, neuronal morphogenesis, cytoskeleton modulation, neural stem/progenitor cell differentiation, and is a suggested therapeutic target in brain disorders, including PD and AD [54,130-133]; as well as "Butanoate metabolism" and "Beta-Alanine metabolism", both of which are associated with the gut-brain axis, including in PD [77].
-Additional citrullinome KEGG pathways in control brains only included "GnRH secretion", which is related to brain connectivity including neuron maturation, synaptic transmission, cognition and olfaction, and identified as a therapeutic target in Down syndrome [134] and reported to stimulate histone citrullination and cytoskeletal dynamics [135]; "Collecting duct acid secretion", which plays roles in acid-base homeostasis regulation [136]; and "Apelin signalling pathway", which is related to multifaceted cellular regulatory roles, including in the hypothalamus, in neuronal function, neuroinflammation and neurodegenerative disease, including neuroprotective effects in PD pathogenesis [137-140].
-Further citrullinome KEGG pathways in control brain regions only were "Spliceosome", which are involved in the generation of circular RNAs and influence transcription, and are related to ageing, neuroinflammation, oxidative stress, and have been suggested as diagnostic and prognostic biomarker for neurodegenerative disease including PD [141,142]; "mTOR signalling pathway", which is critical for the regulation of autophagy, apoptosis and cell proliferation, in gut brain axis signalling and plays important roles for neuronal survival including in PD, where it has been identified as a therapeutic target [143-146]; "Antigen processing and presentation", which may link to brain homeostasis but also inflammatory responses, and has recently been highlighted in autoimmune features in neurodegeneration, including in PD [147-149]; "Influenza A", which can infect the CNS and spread through the brain, and suggested as a possible factor inducing Lewy bodies in PD [150]; and "Protein processing in endoplasmic reticulum" which is critical for biosynthesis of proteins, their folding and assembly and protein quality control, while in neurodegenerative disease, including PD, this pathway plays roles in the unfolded protein response [151,152].
+Some KEGG pathways were associated with the citrullinomes of the control brain regions only.
+This included the "Phospholipase D signalling pathway", which plays important roles in normal brain function, including in the regulation of the synaptic vesicle cycle in neuronal communication, neuronal morphogenesis, cytoskeleton modulation, neural stem/progenitor cell differentiation, and is a suggested therapeutic target in brain disorders, including PD and AD [50,126-129].
+In the control brain citrullinomes, the metabolic pathways identified were "Butanoate metabolism" and "Beta-Alanine metabolism", both of which are associated with the gut-brain axis, including in PD [73].
+Additional citrullinome KEGG pathways in control brains only included "GnRH secretion", which is related to brain connectivity, including neuron maturation, synaptic transmission, cognition and olfaction, and has been identified as a therapeutic target in Down syndrome [130], also reported to stimulate histone citrullination and cytoskeletal dynamics [131].
+Homeostasis-related pathways in the control brain citrullinome were "Collecting duct acid secretion", which plays a role in acid-base homeostasis regulation [132].
+The "Apelin signalling pathway" was also associated with the control brain citrullinome and is related to multifaceted cellular regulatory roles, including in the hypothalamus, neuronal function, neuroinflammation and neurodegenerative disease, with specific neuroprotective effects in PD pathogenesis [133-136].
+The "Spliceosome" pathway was associated with the control brain citrullinome and is involved in the generation of circular RNAs and influences transcription, ageing, neuroinflammation, and oxidative stress, and has been suggested as a diagnostic and prognostic biomarker for neurodegenerative disease, including in PD [137,138].
+Immune-related KEGG pathways associated with the control brain citrullinome included the "mTOR signalling pathway", which is critical for the regulation of autophagy, apoptosis and cell proliferation in gut-brain axis signalling and plays important roles for neuronal survival and has been identified as a therapeutic target in PD [139-142].
+Other immune-related pathways included "Antigen processing and presentation", which may link to brain homeostasis but also inflammatory responses, and has recently been highlighted in autoimmune features in neurodegeneration, including in PD [143-145], as well as "Influenza A", which can infect the CNS and spread through the brain, and is suggested as a possible factor inducing Lewy bodies in PD [146].
+The control brain citrullinome was also associated with the "Protein processing in endoplasmic reticulum" pathway, which is critical for the biosynthesis of proteins, their folding and assembly and protein quality control, while in neurodegenerative disease, including PD, this pathway plays roles in the unfolded protein response [147,148].

-Overall, our findings highlight enrichment for citrullinated proteins associated to KEGG pathways for several neurodegenerative diseases, possibly indicating shared pathogenic mechanisms which may be differently modulated by citrullination in health and disease [4,153].
-Collectively the identification of the above listed KEGG pathways associated with citrullinated proteins in control and/or pre-motor PD brain regions, highlights some differences between molecular and cellular pathways modulated by this post-translational modification, in the different brain regions, and may be relevant to PD disease progression.
+Overall, our findings highlight enrichment for citrullinated proteins associated with KEGG pathways for several neurodegenerative diseases, possibly indicating shared pathogenic mechanisms which may be differently modulated by citrullination in health and disease [4,149].
+It must also be considered that the extent of citrullination of the various protein targets may affect their function in different ways and play roles in several downstream pathways.
+Collectively, the identification of the above-listed KEGG pathways associated with citrullinated proteins in control and/or pre-motor PD brain regions highlights differences between molecular and cellular pathways modulated by this post-translational modification in the different brain regions and may be relevant to PD disease progression.